Internship in Germany

 - Is there a possibility later on of assisting in certain projects according to one's own time schedule or of writing a practice-oriented thesis?

-Ask your employer to issue an internship certificate.
-This is of vital relevance for the acceptance of the internship by your University and also in regard of your further professional career.
+Ask your employer to provide you with an internship certificate.
+This is necessary for recognition from the school / university and is valuable for your further professional career.